awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 ### Select Execution Option<a name="automated-execution-option"></a>

 When you select **Automation** on the Systems Manager console, select **Execute**\.
-You are then prompted to choose an automation execution option\.
+After you select an SSM document, you are then prompted to choose an automation execution option\.
 You choose from the following options\.
-In the steps for the paths provided in this topic, we use the Simple execution option\.
+In the steps for the paths provided later in this topic, we use the **Simple execution** option\.

 **Simple Execution**
 Choose this option if you want to update a single instance but do not want to go through each automation step to audit the results\.
 This option is explained in further detail in the upgrade steps that follow\.